2011 Stanley Cup playoffs: (2) Philadelphia Flyers vs. (7) Buffalo Sabres

 The Philadelphia Flyers entered the playoffs as the second seed in the Eastern Conference after winning the Atlantic Division with 106 points, winning the tiebreaker over the Pittsburgh Penguins on regulation + overtime wins (44 to 39).
-The Buffalo Sabres earned the seventh seed with 96 points, losing the tiebreaker to Montreal on wins (43 to 44).
+The Buffalo Sabres earned the seventh seed with 96 points, losing the tiebreaker to Montreal in regulation + overtime wins (41 to 38).
 This was the ninth playoff meeting between these two teams; Philadelphia had won five of the eight previous playoff series.
-They last met in the 2006 Eastern Conference Quarterfinals, which ended with Buffalo defeating Philadelphia in six games.
+They last met in the 2006 Eastern Conference quarterfinals, which ended with Buffalo defeating Philadelphia in six games.

 The series started out with a 1–0 shutout victory for Buffalo Sabres goaltender Ryan Miller in game one, while Philadelphia came back to win games two and three.
 Miller got another 1–0 shutout victory in game four to tie the series at 2–2.
 In game five, Buffalo was up 3–0 at the end of the first period, but Philadelphia scored three goals to send the game to overtime.
 However, Tyler Ennis of Buffalo would score the overtime winner.
 In game six, Buffalo looked in good position to win after being up 3–1 after the first period, but Philadelphia rallied back, winning the game 5–4 on Ville Leino's overtime winner.
 In game seven, Philadelphia went up 4–0 about two minutes into the third period on a goal by Leino.
 Philadelphia ended up winning the game by a score of 5–2, winning the series four games to three.
 This was the last time the Sabres appeared in the playoffs.

 (3) Boston Bruins vs. (6) Montreal Canadiens

 The Boston Bruins entered the playoffs as the third seed in the Eastern Conference after winning the Northeast Division with 103 points.
-The Montreal Canadiens earned the sixth seed with 96 points, winning the tiebreaker over Buffalo on wins (44 to 43).
+The Montreal Canadiens earned the sixth seed with 96 points, winning the tiebreaker over Buffalo in regulation + overtime wins (41 to 38).
 One of the greatest rivalries in North American professional sports, this was the 33rd meeting of these teams in the postseason, which is the most frequent playoff series in NHL history.
 Montreal had a record of 24–8 against Boston in the 32 previous series played by the franchises, winning 18 straight between 1946 and 1987.
 Boston had only beaten Montreal en route to winning the championship once before, in 1929.
-The most recent meeting of these teams in the postseason was in the 2009 Eastern Conference Quarterfinals, which ended with Boston sweeping Montreal.
+The most recent meeting of these teams in the postseason was in the 2009 Eastern Conference quarterfinals, which ended with Boston sweeping Montreal.